xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 # Privacy Policy for Wise SMS

 **Last Updated:** October 27, 2025
 **Effective Date:** October 27, 2025

 ## Introduction

 Wise SMS ("we," "our," or "the App") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Android messaging application.
-Please read this privacy policy carefully.
-If you do not agree with the terms of this privacy policy, please do not use the application.
+Please read this policy carefully.
+If you do not agree with the terms, please do not use the application.

 ## App Overview

-Wise SMS is a messaging application that provides SMS/MMS functionality with enhanced features including AI assistance, translation services, theme customization, and parental controls.
+Wise SMS is a messaging application that provides SMS/MMS functionality with enhanced features including AI assistance, translation services, theme customisation, and parental controls.

 ## Information We Collect